Local Agency Sponsored Projects

 Project Sponsor: Los Angeles County Metropolitan Transportation Authority (Metro)

 Project Status: On June 21, 2024, the California High-Speed Rail Authority (Authority) and Metro released the Draft Environmental Impact Statement/Supplemental EIR (EIS/SEIR) for a 45-day public review and comment period in accordance with the National Environmental Policy Act (NEPA) and California Environmental Quality Act (CEQA).
-The 45-day public review and comment period begins on June 21, 2024 and ends on August 9, 2024.
+The 45-day public review and comment period began on June 21, 2024 and ended on August 9, 2024.
+The comment period has closed.

-OPEN HOUSE AND PUBLIC HEARING: Metro will hold an open house and public hearing to explain the Project and the Draft EIS/SEIR analysis.
-Comments from the public may be submitted at the public hearing via comment card or court reporter.
-Information regarding the open house and public hearing is provided below.
+OPEN HOUSE AND PUBLIC HEARING: Metro held an open house and public hearing on July 9, 2024, to explain the Project and the Draft EIS/SEIR analysis.

-Please refer to the Link US project website for complete Project documents and information including Open House and Public Hearing details.
+Please refer to the Link US project website for complete Project documents and information.

 Project Description: Metro is proposing the Link US Project to address existing capacity constraints at Los Angeles Union Station (LAUS).
 The Project consists of transforming LAUS from a stub end tracks station into a run-through tracks station by extending ten platform tracks south of LAUS Platforms 2 through 6 that would merge into a minimum of four tracks on the U.S. Highway 101 (US-101) viaduct and continue south to connect to mainline tracks along the west bank of the Los Angeles River, replacing the existing pedestrian passageway under the LAUS platforms and tracks with a new expanded passageway, and establishing 10 new run-through tracks for regional/intercity trains and future high-speed rail trains south of LAUS.
 The Project also includes off-site railroad improvements to BNSF Railway’s Malabar Yard in the City of Vernon.
 The Malabar Yard railroad improvements consist of the closure of the 49th Street at-grade railroad crossing and a new track connection between two existing track segments along 46th Street in the City of Vernon.
 Metro is the lead agency under CEQA and joint lead agency under NEPA.
 The Authority is the federal lead agency under the Federal Railroad Administration (FRA) NEPA Assignment Program.